codeemoji/codeemoji-plugin/README.md

 information directly into the editor and give developers additional code insight without disturbing the workflow.
 A well-known example is parameter hints that usually display the name of the function parameters as given in its declaration"_.
-Inlay hints can be of the type inline (inlays displayed in the code between code tokens) or block (inlays displayed above a code block) and must be implemented by a provider class that is registered in the plugin description file.
-All cases implemented in the **codEEmoji** plugin are Inlay hints that extend or implement the interface [ _InlayHintsProvider_](https://github.com/JetBrains/intellij-community/blob/idea/232.9921.47/platform/lang-api/src/com/intellij/codeInsight/hints/InlayHintsProvider.kt).
+Inlay hints can be of the type inline (inlays displayed in the code between code tokens) or block (inlays displayed above a code block) and must be implemented by a provider class that is registered in the [plugin configuration file](https://plugins.jetbrains.com/docs/intellij/plugin-configuration-file.html).
+All cases implemented in the * *codEEmoji** plugin are Inlay hints that extend or implement the interface [ _InlayHintsProvider_](https://github.com/JetBrains/intellij-community/blob/idea/232.9921.47/platform/lang-api/src/com/intellij/codeInsight/hints/InlayHintsProvider.kt).